camiloop96/camiloop96/README.md

 Here are some projects I'm proud of:

+- **TauroSystem server**:[tauro-server](https://github.com/camiloop96/tauro-server) - Tauro is a corporate management software designed to streamline and optimize various business operations.
+Built with a robust backend architecture using Node.js (ExpressJS) and TypeScript, it features modules for product management, point of sale (POS), scheduling, and order tracking.
+Currently in development, Tauro aims to provide efficient and secure solutions for managing company activities through a RESTful API structure.

 - **Portfolio client**: [portfolio-client](https://github.com/camiloop96/portfolio-client) - A responsive, modern web application showcasing my skills in building intuitive user interfaces with ReactJS, styled with SASS, and optimized for performance with Vite.
 - **Portfolio server**: [portfolio-server](https://github.com/camiloop96/portfolio-server) - A backend application modular, highly scalable with optminized data flow thats provide all-time available resources to client.
 Build in NodeJS with ExpressJS framework and MongoDB as persist module.